Repair Nodes¶

 val mediatorId = mediator.id

-For the sequencer, rehydration works only if the domain uses a blockchain; the database-only sequencers cannot rehydrate.
+For the sequencer, rehydration works only if the sync domain uses a blockchain; the database-only sequencers cannot rehydrate.
 So rehydration for blockchain-based sequencers will be:

 repair.identity.upload(newSequencer, tempDirSequencer)